svenkubiak/mangooio/docs/migrations.md

 **Removed Basic HTTP authentication**

-The basic HTTP authentication that came with mangoo I/O bas been removed.
+The basic HTTP authentication that came with mangoo I/O has been removed.
 This should be done in a HTTP Proxy in front of your application.

 **Refactored Response class**